Understanding Domestic Partnerships and Domestic Partner Insurance

 What is a Domestic Partner?

 The definition of a domestic partnership is when two people live together and are involved in an interpersonal relationship sharing their domestic life as if married, however they are not legally married.

 Domestic partner (DP) is a term that refers to an unmarried partner of the same or opposite sex.

 Domestic partner is a term often used in health insurance to describe who may be covered by a family health policy.
 The term may also be referred to as Qualified Domestic Partners (QDP).

 Being in a domestic partnership involves being in a committed relationship.
-You can not be married to another person, and still be considered a domestic partner.
+You can not be married to another (third) person, and still be considered a domestic partner.
+The domestic partnership refers to a couple.
 For health insurance or group benefits purposes, there are specific qualifications and criteria that have to be met in order for people to be considered domestic partners.